RealNattawattHongthong/predeeaef/README.md

 ## Caution!

-OCR (optical character recognition) and machine translation models are not going to be accurate, let alone with ample historical contexts.
-Please take the OCR'd and translated documents with a grain of salt.
+OCR (optical character recognition) and machine translation models are not going to be accurate, will contain many misinformation and mistranslations, and definitely does not contain accurate historical context.
+Please take the OCR texts, translations and summaries with a grain of salt!

+TL;DR: this is not going to be accurate.
+Please do NOT use it as references.